-The Indiana Long Term Care Ombudsman Program is a program that provides advocacy and related services for customers of long term care services.
+The Indiana Long Term Care Ombudsman Program is a free or no cost program that provides advocacy and related services for customers of long term care services.
 Long term care settings include nursing facilities, residential care facilities, assisted living facilities, adult foster care homes and county operated residential care facilities.

 The mission of the Ombudsman Program is to improve the quality of life and care for residents of long term care facilities.
-That mission is accomplished through investigation and resolution of individual complaints, education designed to inform and empower customers, system advocacy which includes legislation and public policy activities, promotion of community involvement in long term care, and other activities designed to improve long term care delivery and oversight.
+The service is not provided by the Nursing Facility nor the Department of Health but rather is a state and federally funded program.
+The mission is accomplished through investigation and resolution of individual complaints, education designed to inform and empower customers, system advocacy which includes legislation and public policy activities, promotion of community involvement in long term care, and other activities designed to improve long term care delivery and oversight.

 The LTC Ombudsman: